kailash-manasarovar/statement/docs/timeline/2024/april.md

 - A fake account catches my eye.
 - The eagle triggers my interest.
-- *Eagle* is a meme that has been running throughout the cyber stalking since I saw [five of them at the Vignamale](../2023/august.md#eagles) the previous summer.
+- *Eagle* is a meme that has been running throughout the cyber stalking since I saw [five of them together at the Vignamale](../2023/august.md#eagles) the previous summer.

 ![Initial trigger](../../content/images/fake-accounts/voyeurism-minors/peeping-at-pre-schoolers.jpg)